zukunft/zukunft.com/docs/code_functions_all.md

     \-- cached_phrase - section for function cached_phrase not yet defined that it should be select in /phrase/phrase_li st.php
     \-- tooltip - section for function tooltip not yet defined that it should be select in /phrase/phrase_list.php
+    \-- symbol_of - section for function symbol_of not yet defined that it should be select in /phrase/phrase_list.php
     \-- parents - section for function parents is expected to be foaf in /phrase/phrase_list.php
     \-- parent_triples - section for function parent_triples not yet defined that it should be select in /phrase/phrase_ list.php